-When done right, it provides an immersive experience for your guests, allowing them to get a realistic picture of what to expect when staying at your property.
+When done right, it provides an immersive experience for your potential guests, allowing them to get a realistic picture of what to expect when staying at your property.

-In this article, we explore the benefits of virtual tours, how to create a stunning one for yourself, and the best ways to get the most out of your virtual tour videos.
+In this article, we explore the benefits of virtual tours, how to create a stunning one for yourself, and the best ways to get the most out of your videos.
 But first, let’s take a closer look at what a virtual tour is and is not.

 The purpose of a virtual tour is to create the feeling that the viewer is already at the Airbnb, allowing them to visualize what it could be like.
-While most travelers might click away after the second or third photo on your listing, a virtual tour is more engaging and will keep travelers on your listing space longer.
+While most travelers might click away after the second or third photo on your listing, a tour is more engaging and will keep travelers on your listing space longer.

-While it is not a rule for each listing to have one, an Airbnb virtual tour can provide valuable benefits for your vacation rental.
+While it is not a rule for each listing to have one, an Airbnb virtual tour can provide valuable benefits for your rental.
 It will make your Airbnb listings stand out from the competition and give your guests a better idea of what to expect when booking your Airbnb.

 Virtual tours are known to be preferred to just having photos on your listing.
 It shows that you’ve gone the extra mile and have the ability to feature your listing in an attractive way.